OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/7_MAIN_Painting_a_global_picture_of_Open_Access.md

 The global landscape is incredibly complex and heterogeneous.
 Here, we will show  some examples to help illustrate the current state around the world.

+[insert continental_OA figure from Chilwa and Sife]

 ### Africa

-In Africa, more than 1 million OA articles are currently available in repositories from the top 22 countries (Chilwa and Sife, 2017)
+In Africa, more than 1 million OA articles are currently available in repositories from the top 22 countries ([Chilwa and Sife, 2017](https://github.com/OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/blob/master/Reading%20Material_Open%20Access%20to%20Research%20Papers/Chilwa%20and%20Sife%2C%202017.pdf)).
+Despite its large size, the African continent had only 4.52% of the OA repositories and 0.14% of documents in the OpenDOAR.

 ### Asia